-A two-day course for healthcare professionals interested and involved in looking after patients with acute and chronic intestinal failure, including those requiring home parenteral nutrition.
+A three-day course for healthcare professionals interested and involved in looking after patients with acute and chronic intestinal failure, including those requiring home parenteral nutrition.

 - 8:45am - 5pm